Yoko Shimomura: Career

-While working for Capcom, Shimomura contributed to the soundtracks of over 16 games, including the successful Street Fighter II, which she composed all but three pieces for.
+While working for Capcom, Shimomura contributed to the soundtracks of over 16 games, including the successful Street Fighter II, for which she composed all but three pieces.
 (Note: Versus Screen, Here Comes a New Challenger, and Sagat's Theme were written by Isao Abe) The first soundtrack she worked on at the company was for Samurai Sword in 1988.
 Final Fight, in 1989, was her first work to receive a separate soundtrack album release, on an album of music from several Capcom games.
 The first soundtrack album to exclusively feature her work came a year later for the soundtrack to Street Fighter II.
 While she began her tenure at Capcom working on games for video game consoles, by 1990 she had moved to the arcade game division.
 She was a member of the company's in-house band Alph Lyla, which played various Capcom game music, including pieces written by Shimomura.
 She performed live with the group on a few occasions, including playing piano during Alph Lyla's appearance at the 1992 Game Music Festival.

 In 1993, Shimomura left Capcom to join another game company, Square.
-She stated that the move was done because she was interested in writing "classical-style" music for fantasy role-playing games.
-While working for Capcom, she was in the arcade department and was unable to transfer to the console department to work on their role-playing video game series Breath of Fire, although she did contribute one track to the first game in the series.
+She stated that this was because she was interested in writing "classical-style" music for fantasy role-playing games.
+While working for Capcom, she was in the arcade department and was unable to transfer to the console department to focus her work on their role-playing video game series Breath of Fire, although she did contribute one track to the first game in the series.
 Her first project at Square was the score for the role-playing video game Live A Live in 1994.
 While she was working on the score to Super Mario RPG the following year, she was asked to join Noriko Matsueda on the music to the futuristic role-playing game Front Mission.
-Although she was overworked doing both scores and it was not the genre that she was interested in, she found herself unable to refuse after her first attempt to do so unexpectedly happened in the presence of the president of Square, Tetsuo Mizuno.
+Although she stated she was overworked doing both scores and it was not the genre that she was interested in, she found herself unable to refuse after her attempted refusal happened in the presence of the president of Square, Tetsuo Mizuno.
 These games were followed by Tobal No. 1, the last score she worked on with another composer for a decade.